SERVICES

 • Managing workload across subjects and deadlines

-• Strengthening motivation, confidence and engagement
+• Building motivation, confidence and engagement with learning

-This provision is well suited to students preparing for external examinations, balancing multiple subjects alongside coursework, or working through particularly demanding academic periods.
+This provision is well suited to students preparing for external examinations, balancing multiple subjects alongside coursework, or working through demanding academic periods.

 Mentoring may be offered as a standalone service or alongside subject tuition, depending on the student’s needs